lua-cookbook/lua-cookbook/src/book/en_US/03-tables.md

     print(sum.x, sum.y) --> 1    6

 Something like `t.function` is a syntax error, because `function` is a keyword.
 In this case you must say `t["function"]`.
-The general way to construct such table is
+The general way to construct tables is

     t = {
       ["function"] = 1,